 CAP Money Plus - If you find that you can’t afford your essential living costs or meet your contractual repayments on your debts, then CAP Money Plus is for you.
 CAP Money Plus will negotiate with your secondary creditors (things like bank loans, credit cards or store cards) and give advice about any priority debts (mortgage, rent, council tax, etc.) to help you achieve a debt free future.

 Is CAP just for Christians?
 No. CAP will help anyone regardless of their religious beliefs.
 We monitor our services to ensure everybody receives the same caring service regardless of race, nationality, religion, age, gender, marital status, sexual orientation or disability.

 Where does the money come from to fund these CAP services in East Kilbride?
 East Kilbride Churches Together help to finance CAP Debt Help.
 It costs at least £600 per month to run a debt centre.
 The Caring Group contributed £800 this year towards CAP Debt help.
 This money was raised in the main because of Neil’s dedication to the clothing bin.
 Each week he sorts the clothes into good, not so good and dirty (yes, dirty socks and more).
-The good clothes go to the hospice for their charity shop, the not so good go to a company that gives cash for clothes – Neil then passes the proceeds to the Caring Group to be used for CAP.
+The good clothes are offered for sale at our Table Top Sales, the not so good go to a company that gives cash for clothes – Neil then passes the proceeds to the Caring Group to be used for CAP.
 The dirty clothes must go in the refuse bin!
-Claremont Parish Church and Calderwood Baptist Church fund their own services.
+Calderwood Baptist Church fund their own services.

 The Caring Group provided the funds to train Moncreiff’s Money Coach.
 There are some overheads like the cost of workbooks at £2 each, publicity materials and more.